-Role Key Responsibilities All staff, supply staff, volunteers and contractors. • To read, understand, sign and adhere to the school staff Acceptable Use Agreement/Policy, and understand any updates at least annually.
-The AUP is signed by new staff on induction To report any suspected misuse or problem to the Designated Safeguarding Lead To maintain an awareness of current online safety issues and guidance e.g. through CPD • To model safe, responsible and professional behaviours in their own use of technology Exit strategy • At the end of the period of employment/volunteering to return any equipment or devices loaned by the schools.
+Role Key Responsibilities Work closely with the DSL and all other staff to ensure an understanding of the issues, approaches and messaging within subject area Quality assure all Remote Learning tasks to ensure appropriate, safe and of high quality All staff, supply staff, volunteers and contractors. • To read, understand, sign and adhere to the school staff Acceptable Use Agreement/Policy, and understand any updates at least annually.
+The AUP is signed by new staff on induction To report any suspected misuse or problem to the Designated Safeguarding Lead To maintain an awareness of current online safety issues and guidance e.g. through CPD To model safe, responsible and professional behaviours in their own use of technology All Staff At the end of the period of employment/volunteering return any equipment or devices loaned by the schools.
 This will include leaving IDs and passwords to allow devices to be reset, or meeting with line manager and technician on the last day to log in and allow a factory reset.
-Pupils Read, understand, sign and adhere to the Pupil Acceptable Use Policy annually (School specific) • To understand the importance of reporting abuse including sexual abuse and harassment, misuse or access to inappropriate materials To know what action to take if they or someone they know feels worried or vulnerable when using online technology • To understand the importance of adopting safe behaviours and good online safety practice when using digital technologies out of school during remote learning as well as socially and realise that the schools' online safety policy covers their actions out of school • To contribute to any 'pupil voice' / surveys that gathers information of their online experiences Parents/carers • To report any concerns regarding any type of abuse or harassment that their child or any other may be experiencing To consult with the schools if they have any concerns about their children's use of technology To support the schools in promoting online safety including the pupils' use of the Internet and the schools' use of photographic and video images External groups including Parent groups • Any external individual/organisation will sign an Acceptable Use agreement prior to using technology or the Internet within schools To support the schools in promoting online safety • To model safe, responsible and positive behaviours in their own use of technology.
+Pupils Read, understand, sign and adhere to the Pupil Acceptable Use Policy annually (School specific) • To understand the importance of reporting abuse including sexual abuse and harassment, misuse or access to inappropriate materials To know what action to take if they or someone they know feels worried or vulnerable when using online technology To understand the importance of adopting safe behaviours and good online safety practice when using digital technologies out of school during remote learning as well as socially and realise that the schools' online safety policy covers their actions out of school To contribute to any 'pupil voice' / surveys that gathers information of their online experiences Parents/carers • To report any concerns regarding any type of abuse or harassment that their child or any other may be experiencing To consult with the schools if they have any concerns about their children's use of technology

+Role Key Responsibilities To support the schools in promoting online safety including the pupils' use of the Internet and the schools' use of photographic and video images External groups including Parent groups • Any external individual/organisation will sign an Acceptable Use agreement prior to using technology or the Internet within schools To support the schools in promoting online safety To model safe, responsible and positive behaviours in their own use of technology.